What is kamouneh?

-Kamouneh spices are often used to give an earthy savoury taste to meat, potato and tomato kibbehs.
+Kamouneh spices are also known as kibbeh spices and are often used to give an earthy savoury taste to meat, potato and vegetables.

 Lots of different families have their own spice blend and this one is taken from my husbands family in the deep south of Lebanon.